-Rebecca Hass has run her own piano studio in the area since 2006, now with over 20 students, and has more than 10 years of private lesson teaching experience in the Twin Cities and Ithaca, NY.
-Her student-centered approach is fun and also motivating for students, emphasizing both reading music and learning to improvise.
+Rebecca Hass has run her own piano studio in the area since 2006, with 15 years of private lesson teaching experience in the Twin Cities and Ithaca, NY.
+Rebecca teaches students of all ages and abilities at MacPhail Center for Music and Chanson Voice and Music Academy, taking a student-centered approach that is fun and also motivating for students.
+She emphasizes creativity – a mix of reading music and improvisation, and teaches composition even to very young students.
 She loves teaching students of all ages, and belongs to a number of professional organizations: MTNA (Music Teachers National Association), MMTA (MN Music Teachers Association, SPPTA (St Paul Piano Teachers Association), and APPI (Association of Professional Piano Teachers).
-She also teaches keyboard skills and music theory to high school musical theater students enrolled in the Prelude Singer-Actor Performance Lab program at MacPhail Center for Music.

-Rebecca is also an active accompanist and performer in the Twin Cities area, accompanying at MacPhail Center for Music for the Suzuki string program and Prelude Singer-Actor Performance Lab program; for musical theater classes at St Paul Conservatory of Performing Arts, for classical performers, and for numerous weddings and events.
-In the past, she has also accompanied at Northeast Methodist Church, Anne’s Dance Studio, and a number of local theater groups.
+Rebecca is also an active freelance accompanist and performer in the Twin Cities area, having accompanied at MacPhail Center for Music for the Suzuki string program and Prelude Singer-Actor Performance Lab program; for musical theater classes at St Paul Conservatory of Performing Arts, for classical performers, and for numerous weddings, church services, and events.

-Rebecca holds a Bachelor of Music degree in piano with a concentration in art history and anthropology from Ithaca College, where she was awarded Music Teachers National Association’s StAR award for piano teaching in 2005.
+Rebecca holds a Bachelor of Music degree in piano with a concentration in art history and anthropology from Ithaca College.